johnamdickson/portfolio-project-3/README.md

     There were two warnings returned, both linked to code that existed from the CI template.<br><br>

 - Python
-Each Python file was passed through the Code Institute Linter.
+  - Each Python file was passed through the Code Institute Linter.
 The initial results are detailed [here.](views/README-files/linter-results.pdf) After refactoring, the code was passed through the linter again and the results are shown below.
     - The classes.py file was passed through the linter with no warnings or errors returned.
   ![Classes File PEP8 Results](views/README-files/classes-file-pep8-results.png)<br><br>
      - The constants.py file was passed through the linter with no warnings or errors returned.
   ![Constants File PEP8 Results](views/README-files/constants-file-pep8-results.png)<br><br>
     - The functions.py file was passed through the linter with no warnings or errors returned.
   ![Functions File PEP8 Results](views/README-files/functions-file-pep8-results.png)<br><br>
     - The past_weather.py file was passed through the linter with no warnings or errors returned.
   ![Past Weather File PEP8 Results](views/README-files/pastweather-file-PEP8-results.png)<br><br>
     - The run.py file was passed through the linter with no warnings or errors returned.
   ![Run File PEP8 Results](views/README-files/run-file-PEP8-results.png)<br><br>
     - The weather_forecast.py file was passed through the linter with no warnings or errors returned.
   ![Weather Forecast PEP8 Results](views/README-files/weatherforecast-file-PEP8-results.png)<br><br>

 - Accessibility
   - Accessibility of the page was checked using the lighthouse tool in devtools.
-The results were satisfactory as shown below. **ADD
+The results were satisfactory as shown below.
      - Desktop results:
      ![Lighthouse Results](views/README-files/lighthouse-results.png) <br><br>
   - The title and button colour contrasts were checked using Web AIM contrast checker.